Hellfire (song)

 "Hellfire" is a song from Disney's 1996 animated feature The Hunchback of Notre Dame.
 The song is sung by the film's main antagonist, Judge Claude Frollo, who is voiced by Tony Jay.

 When lustful thoughts regarding the beautiful Romani woman Esmeralda enter Frollo's mind, he "panics and seeks to rid himself of [its] source".
-This internal struggle prompts "Hellfire", which has been described as "one of the best Disney villain songs of all time".
-Frollo "confronts his lusting for Esmeralda, blaming her for turning towards darkness, and pleading to be saved".
+This internal struggle prompts "Hellfire", which has been described as "one of the best villain songs of all time".
+Frollo "confronts his lusting for Esmeralda, blaming her (and God) for turning towards darkness, and pleading to be saved".
 He sings "destroy Esmeralda, and let her taste the fires of hell, or else let her be mine and mine alone" while the image of Esmeralda "provocatively dances in front of him".

-This "scene of lust and longing" that the song is centered on received much press coverage at the time of the film's release, along with the alterations made to give the film a "G" rating.
+This scene of lust and longing that the song is centered on received press coverage at the time of the film's release, along with the alterations made to give the film a G rating.

 "Heaven's Light" and "Hellfire"

-The song was intended to contrast with the song "Heaven's Light", which was sung by Quasimodo just moments earlier, expressing his desire for love and hope that Esmeralda may love him, while "Hellfire" focuses on Frollo's internal conflict between his feelings of lust for her and his hatred of the Gypsies.
+The song was intended to contrast with the song "Heaven's Light", which was sung by Quasimodo just moments earlier, expressing his desire for love and hope that Esmeralda may love him, while "Hellfire" focuses on Frollo's internal conflict between his feelings of lust for her and his hatred of the Romani people.

 Both songs, which are sometimes referred to collectively as "Heaven's Light"/"Hellfire" (for example on the soundtrack, in which it is track 7), describe two opposing views towards the same woman.
-Quasimodo sees love as "Heaven's Light" and expresses a pure hope for Esmeralda, while Frollo feels only lust for her and therefore views her as a "Hellfire".
+Quasimodo sees love in "Heaven's Light" and expresses a pure hope for Esmeralda, while Frollo feels only lust for her and therefore views his inner lustful passions in "Hellfire".

 Composition

-It begins in B flat major, before turning to its relative minor G. It soon modulates briefly into C minor, then F major, has a spoken intersection where the bass lies on A, dominant of D minor, the key in which the song finally ends.
+It begins in B-flat major, before turning to its relative minor G minor.
+Though it modulates, it primarily relies on D minor, finishing in that key as well.

 "Hellfire" contains parts of the Confiteor, a Latin prayer of confession used by the Roman Catholic Church.
 This prayer begins directly after "Heaven's Light" and serves as the introduction to "Hellfire".
 It also provides counterpoint material throughout the song, whose ending also contains the "Kyrie Eleison".

 The instrumental accompaniment to the song serves as a musical motif that alters in tone depending on the action.
 As well as some variations heard early on (such as in "The Bells of Notre Dame"), this motif "informs much of the score that chronologically follows in the film."
 Reviewer Christian Clemmensen of Filmtracks.com adds that "both 'Paris Burning' and 'Sanctuary!' explicitly continue the instrumental backdrop and Latin chanting of 'Hellfire', a sound that becomes more general in 'And He Shall Smite the Wicked'."
 Also, "the opening fanfare is also reintroduced at the end of 'Heaven's Light', makes up the melody during the chorus of 'Hellfire', and plays in the instrumental 'Sanctuary!'"